Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Introduction

 \section{Introduction}

-Extreme hazards continue to influence the infrastructure system, with losses exceeding hundreds of billion of dollars.
-For instance, the overall cost to repair or replace the infrastructure system during hurricane Katrina in 2005 \cite{padgett2008bridge} is over \$1 billion.
-The cost for postdisaster reconstruction and ecological rehabilitation after Wenchuan Earthquake in 2008 is over \$100 billion \cite{sun2011estimation}.
-The transportation system is one of the 16 critical infrastructure sectors according to Cyber Infrastructure Security Agency (CISA) \cite{cisa2020critical}.
+Extreme hazards continue to influence the infrastructure system, with losses exceeding hundreds of billions of dollars.
+For instance, the overall cost to repair or replace the infrastructure system during Hurricane Katrina in 2005 was over \$1 billion \cite{padgett2008bridge}.
+Furthermore, the transportation system is one of the 16 critical infrastructure sectors according to Cyber Infrastructure Security Agency \cite{cisa2020critical}.
 The highway system in the US, for instance, encompasses over 164,000 miles in the National Highway System (NHS).
-The society relies on the highway system also during emergencies for access to critical facilities, including hospitals, airports, fire stations, etc. Highway bridges are critical, and yet vulnerable, components of the transportation infrastructure.
-The United States has a national inventory of almost 600,000 highway bridges, many of which are deteriorated.
+The society also relies on the highway system during emergencies to access critical facilities, including hospitals, airports, fire stations, etc. Highway bridges are critical and yet vulnerable components of the transportation infrastructure.
+The United States has a national inventory of almost 600,000 highway bridges, many of which are deteriorated and considered structurally deficient \cite{congress2022challenges}.
 Maintaining a reliable highway bridge system can be properly achieved via a framework that quantitatively assesses highway reliability in an accurate and computationally tractable way.